hiibolt/niu-metis-documentation/src/chapter_5_1.md

 This section is a summary of the most common [Bash](https://www.gnu.org/software/bash/) commands to serve as a general introduction or refresher to help newer Linux users, or those who have not used it in some time.

-To learn even more about Bash, see the [GNU Bash Reference](https://www.gnu.org/software/bash/manual/bash.html)!
+Interested in learning even more about Bash?
+The [GNU Bash Reference](https://www.gnu.org/software/bash/manual/bash.html) is an amazing resource!

 ## Common Commands
 ### `$ ls`